-As at March 31, 2014, the Company also holds a 20% working interest in Petroleum Retention License ("PRL") 13.
+As at June 30, 2014, the Company also holds a 20% working interest in Petroleum Retention License ("PRL") 13.
 The Company applied for a renewal of PRL 13 and is yet to receive formal notification from the Minister as to the grant of an extension.
 A delay or rejection of the renewal may result in an impairment of the costs associated with this PRL.
 The Register maintained by the Department of Petroleum and Energy records PRL 13 as having been extended until January 29, 2015.
 The current work program includes the acquisition of 10km of seismic data, additional geological work and the further acquisition of seismic or the drilling of a well conditional upon the results of previous elements of the work program.
+As at June 30, 2014, the seismic work program requirements for PRL 13 have been met.